thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-INSTALL.md

 show tables;
 ```

+To open the MySQL for public access and create an user for this, run: `ah_mysql_public`.
+Script will output the username
+and password you need to use.

 `apt purge` can be used to remove configuration files, database, log files, etc. Use `sudo apt purge arrowhead-\*` to
 remove everything arrowhead related.